 “Almost better to have suicide copycats, they’re confused and distraught and that’s a shame, but at least it isn’t a serial killer.”

-“Ugly choices, but you’re right.
+“Ugly choice, but you’re right.
 I always wonder why the copycat suicide, they see that someone else could do it, news even provides a description of how.
 It’s just simpler to do what’s put in your head?”

 Janah, “Yes, that certainly wouldn’t help, almost a form of encouragement.
 Perhaps there’s more.
 The media has a way of forcing explanations, the pre-suicide circumstances of the victim.
 A few experts later and descriptions of the suicide’s behavior, early home life, abused as a teen, pushed around at school the whole tragic bio.
 Other depressed people see these descriptions…you know what happens.”